DaneVinson/StupidTodo/readme.md

-## Stupid Todo
+## Stupid Todo - docker branch
-A simple to-do concept application for exploratory programming.
+A branch of the StupidTodo applicaiton for exploration of Docker.